New Orleans Saints bounty scandal: Findings revealed

 Several Chicago Bears players and fans believe that the Bears were targets of this program during the second game of the 2011 season, a 30–13 loss to the Saints.
 Quarterback Jay Cutler was sacked six times, and nearly lost his voice when a Saints player kicked him in the throat.
-Later in the game, offensive tackle Frank Omiyale yanked a Saints defender off Cutler when he saw what he later called "some dirty stuff."
+Later in the game, offensive tackle Frank Omiyale yanked a Saints defender off Cutler when he saw what he later called "some dirty stuff".
 Tampa Bay Buccaneers quarterback Josh Freeman reported that the Saints tendency toward illegal hits was common knowledge among the Tampa Bay coaching staff.
 Preparations for Saints games included warnings to offensive players to keep their knees protected, especially on plays near the sidelines.

-In June 2012, the league revealed that it possessed a ledger detailing the weekly earnings of the players, which are earned for cart-offs ($1000) and "whacks" ($400) and deducted for "mental errors."
+In June 2012, the league revealed that it possessed a ledger detailing the weekly earnings of the players, which are earned for cartoffs ($1000) and "whacks" ($400) and deducted for "mental errors".
+The NFL has never publicized a copy of this ledger nor any other documentation claimed to prove the existence of the bounties.

 However, on July 26, 2012, Vilma and seven witnesses from the Saints testified in front of a federal judge in New Orleans that NFL commissioner Roger Goodell got his facts wrong in the bounty scandal.
 "Everybody was sworn in under oath in front of a judge with the risk of perjury and jail time if we were lying, and categorically denied there was a bounty," Vilma said in a text message to ESPN's Ed Werder.
 "Seven people testified, 2 sworn affidavits all saying the same thing.
 I ask that you and ESPN report the facts.
 No more bias or b.s. or hearsay.
 I gave you facts that you can report if so choose."
 Tulane University Sports Law Program Director Gabe Feldman (who attended the hearing in court) said, "Clearly the judge, by her questions, indicated she thinks Goodell overstepped his authority, and this case was always going to be about if he executed his power fairly...
 The NFL's retort is that with all due deference, you don't get to second guess (Goodell).
 Judges only have limited jurisdiction over arbitration issues."